The Best Places to Store Your Cryptocurrency

 For example, in 2019, Binance, then the world’s largest exchange by trading volume, got hacked for 7,000 Bitcoin (about $40 million at the time).
 Luckily, Binance had enough funds to cover their losses but not every exchange was as lucky.
-In 2019 alone, exchange hackers ran off with $283 million in crypto, according to blockchain analysis firm Chainalysis.
+Popular bitcoin website Buy Bitcoin Worldwide notes that in 2019 alone exchange hackers ran off with $283 million in crypto.

 If keeping crypto on exchanges for trading is a necessity, consider only keeping what you need to trade on exchanges and nothing more.

 Another option is to consider decentralized exchanges (DEXes), which don’t require you to give up control of your private keys.
 While DEXes have a long way to go before they match centralized exchanges (CEXes) in terms of things like liquidity and speed, they have come a long way in recent years.
 Some that you can consider include KyberSwap (swap Ethereum and ERC20 tokens), dYdX (ETH margin trading), and Synthetix (ETH derivatives).

 KyberSwap offers a simple way to swap Ethereum tokens without giving up control of your crypto.

 Software Wallets (Somewhat Secure)

 Software wallets for desktop and mobile are another option for storing your crypto assets.
 While you don’t have to worry about an exchange getting hacked, running off with your money, or otherwise mismanaging your crypto, software wallets are only as safe as your device.